-Type I and Type II Anger by Dr. Steven T. Griggs
+Type I and Type II Anger

 In my capacity as an outpatient psychologist, I run into eight or so conditions every day.
 These include depression, anxiety, self-esteem, assertiveness, etc. All of them are exacerbated by the unsuccessful management of anger.
 In my recent ebook, I describe two general types of anger management phenomena, which are summarized here.